leejo/CGI.pm/README.md

 ## Creating a new query object (object-oriented style)

-    my $query = CGI->new;
+    my $q = CGI->new;

-This will parse the input (from POST, GET and DELETE methods) and store it into a perl5 object called $query.
+This will parse the input (from POST, GET and DELETE methods) and store it into a perl5 object called $q.
 Note that because the input parsing happens at object instantiation you have to set any CGI package variables that control parsing **before** you call CGI->new.